liquidprompt/liquidprompt/CONTRIBUTING.md

-If a stable version is released while your pull request has still not been merged on any working branch of the main repo, it would be helpful to ease the maitainer's work by rebasing your branch on top of the latest `develop` and push it again to your GitHub repo.
+If a stable version is released while your pull request has still not been merged on any working branch of the main repo, it would be helpful to ease the maitainer's work by rebasing your branch on top of the latest `master` and push it again to your GitHub repo.
 Be careful (for example create a branch or a tag before your rebase) because your may lose all your work in that process.